-The statements of operations and changes in net assets only include activities without donor restrictions.
-Changes in net assets without donor restriction which are excluded from excess of revenues over expenses, consistent with industry practice, include unrealized gains (loss) on investments, postretirement, and pension related charges other than net periodic pension and postretirement service costs, and permanent transfers of assets to and from affiliates for other than goods and services.
+The statement of operations and changes in net assets only include activities without donor restrictions.
+Changes in net assets without donor restrictions which are excluded from total operating losses, consistent with industry practice, include unrealized gains (loss) on investments, postretirement, and pension related charges other than net periodic pension and postretirement service costs, and permanent transfers of assets to and from affiliates for other than goods and services.